lyuanh0/CSCI-310-Project-2/README.md

 ### Install the latest version of Android Studio (2025):
 * https://developer.android.com/studio

-**Set up the AVD**
+**Set up the AVD.**
-* If you have not set up any AVD yet, do so by selecting menu “Tools > Device Manager”
+* If you have not set up any AVD yet, do so by selecting the menu, Tools > Device Manager.
-* Choose Pixel 2
+* Choose Pixel 2.

 ### Setup the LLM Model:
 **Check if you have ADB installed.**